Introducing Google Calendar Analytics for tech companies. Calendar analytics can be used to improve productivity, meeting culture, and team...

-- As your company grows, collaboration among employees will continually enhance your culture organically
+- As your company grows, collaboration will organically change your culture

-- Your culture should not be confused with your company mission, vision, and values.
+- Culture should not be confused with company mission, vision, and values

-- Your culture can give you tremendous competitive advantage.
+- Your workplace culture can give you tremendous competitive advantage

 - Your culture can help you attract and retain the best talent